 Because Teamwork strives for user-friendliness, it has at times been forced to sacrifice functionality on the alter of accessibility.
 However, its competitor Smartsheet has the opposite problem.

-Smartsheet (see our review), a unique project management software, is best described as a beefed-up version of Excel.
+Smartsheet, a unique project management software, is best described as a beefed-up version of Excel.
 Based on a spreadsheet model (highly unorthodox in the project management software community), Smartsheet is more than just out-of-the-box.
 Like Frankenstein’s monster, it comes with a mishmash of seemingly incongruous features.
 Interactive spreadsheets are spliced with basic project management functions, web forms and templates, and even crowdsourcing capabilities.
 Smartsheet is not for beginners, and requires a healthy working knowledge of how to create and manipulate spreadsheet formulas.
 For a full look at pricing, features, and more, check out our full Smartsheet review.

 Despite its intimidating learning curve, Smartsheet is the software of choice for millions of users worldwide.
 Its wide range of features and unusual focus on spreadsheets have attracted a diverse customer base, including educational facilities, non-profits, and Fortune 500 corporations.

 Teamwork and Smartsheet are focused on very different aspects of the work environment.
 Externally, Teamwork’s platform is all about communication and collaboration, while Smartsheet concentrates on reporting, number crunching, and hard data.
 To determine which software is the better choice for your business, though, we’re going to need to take a close look at each program, comparing price, customer service, features, and other important considerations.

 Table of Contents